What Is An Equity Research Analyst?

 #1 – Buy Side

-#2 – Sell Side
+#2 – Sell-Side

-The key here is to be able to work well under pressure.
+The key here in equity research analyst vacancy is to be able to work well under pressure.
 You should be good at research and analytical stuff.
-For roles of Junior equity research analyst, a bachelors degree in accounting may be sufficient.
+For a Junior equity research analyst, a bachelor’s degree in accounting may be sufficient.
 However, you should be able to demonstrate your passion for finance.
-Taking CFA exams is one plus.
+Taking CFA examsTaking CFA ExamsThe Chartered Financial Analyst (CFA®) Program offers a graduate-level curriculum and examination program designed to expand your working knowledge and practical skills related to investment decision-making. is one plus.

-#1 – You should be awesome in Financial analysis
+#1 – Awesome in Financial analysis

-As an equity research analyst, you are expected to be excellent in financial ratio analysis.
-You should be able to pull fully understand and analyze the SEC filingsSEC FilingsSEC filings are formal documents submitted to the Securities and Exchange Commission in the United States that contain financial information about the company as well as any other relevant information about recent or upcoming activities. and present those in excel.
+In an equity research analyst vacancy, you are expected to be excellent in financial ratio analysis.
+You should be able to fully understand and analyze the SEC filingsSEC FilingsSEC filings are formal documents submitted to the Securities and Exchange Commission in the United States that contain financial information about the company as well as any other relevant information about recent or upcoming activities. and present those in excel.

 #2 – Excellent Communication Skills

 It is important to have great communication and writing skills.
-Equity Analysts are expected to publish their investment reports at frequent intervals and they should be able to communicate well with their clients.
+Equity Analysts are expected to publish their investment reports at frequent intervals, and they should be able to communicate well with their clients.